Randal Grichuk Player Props: Rockies vs. Pirates

 Randal Grichuk At The Plate

-- Grichuk is batting .368 with one homer during his last games and is on a seven-game hitting streak.
+- Grichuk enters this game on a eight-game hitting streak.
+During his last games, he's hitting .300 with one homer.

-- Grichuk has gotten a hit in all seven games this year, with more than one hit four times (57.1%).
+- Grichuk has gotten a hit in all eight games this year, with more than one hit four times (50.0%).

-- He has hit a long ball in one of seven games, and in 3.2% of his plate appearances.
+- Grichuk has driven in a run twice this year, but just one in each of those games.

-- In four games this year (57.1%), he has scored, including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.